sass/sass/doc-src/SASS_CHANGELOG.md

 as well as for most other Sass documentation.
 The indented syntax will continue to be fully supported, however.

+Sass files can be converted to SCSS using the new `sass-convert` command-line tool.
+For example:

+    # Convert a Sass file to SCSS
+    $ sass-convert style.sass style.scss

+**Note that if you're converting a Sass file written for Sass 2**, you should use the `--from sass2` flag.
+For example:

+    # Convert a Sass file to SCSS
+    $ sass-convert --from sass2 style.sass style.scss

 ### Syntax Changes {#3-0-0-syntax-changes}

 #### SassScript Context